Questions About Policing In Your Community

-- Unless you ask to remain anonymous, your first name and home town will be read out during the live steam.
+- Unless you ask to remain anonymous, your first name will be read out during the broadcast.

-- Insufficient detail has been provided to enable a proper response to be provide
+- Insufficient detail has been provided to enable a proper response to be provided

-- It does do not relate to policing in your community
+- It does do not relate to budget

 - It is defamatory, frivolous or offensive